 How To Keep Your Data Off The Dark Web

 Your data ending up on the dark web is a symptom of poor data security.
 Properly securing your networks, your email, and your devices will reduce the chances of data being stolen in the first place.

 Much of the data which ends up on the dark web is stolen in ransomware attacks.
 Investing in ransomware prevention solutions can help to prevent data theft.
-Through a combination of ransomware protection software and effective firewall management, it is possible to block infected machines’ ability to exfiltrate your data.
+Through a combination of ransomware protection software and effective firewall management, it is possible to block infected machines’ ability to transmit your data outside of your network.